shaibird/client-side-mastery/projects/tier-4/giffygram/README.md

 # Giffygram: Social Animation Platform

-Perhaps you've used other social media platforms that allow users to share beautiful pictures with each other.
-An new opportunity that none of these platforms specialize in Gif animation images.
+Other social media platforms allow users to share beautiful pictures with each other.
+But you have realized that a new opportunity exists that none of these platforms specialize in: Gif animation images.
 A team of developers went to some angel investors and convinced them that you have a solid business plan and that people around the world have been craving an app for sharing only gifs.

 That team of developers began coding, and quickly deployed their [first Minimally Viable Product](http://giffygram.nss.team/) (MVP).